carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 >  2. In the table [samples treatment information](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/Samples_treatment_information.tsv), what was the most important piece of metadata that the authors took?
 >
 >> ## Solution
 >> A) Metabarcoding.
-False; with this technique, usually only one region of the genome is amplified.
+False.
+With this technique, usually only one region of the genome is amplified.
 >> B) Shotgun Metagenomics.
 True.
 Only shotgun metagenomics could have been used to investigate the total number of tRNA genes.
 >> C) Genomics of axenic cultures.
 False.
 Information on the microbial community cannot be fully obtained with axenic cultures.
 >>
->> The most important thing to know about our data is which community was supplemented with fertilizers.
+>> The most important thing to know about our data is which community was and was not supplemented with fertilizers.
 >> However, any differences in the technical parts of the study, such as the DNA extraction protocol,
 >> could have affected the results, so tracking those is also important.
 >>